nayema/give-my-stuff/README.md

 - Knex
 - Objection

+### Manual database update

+The command takes two arguments.
+This will run the script which takes the data from the csv file, gets the geo location using the google api and upload to heroku-database.
+This is fed to the google maps api upon loading the app.

+`node <node-script> <csv-file>`

+`node scripts/import-donation-drop-boxes-csv.js data/donation_drop_boxes.csv`

 ### For Developers

 Re-import geocoded donation drop boxes in production database by running the following command: